farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-optimisation-problem.md

 # Overview

 The main decision variables of the linear optimisation problem are the setpoints of the Range Remedial Action (PSTs and HVDCs).
-The linear optimisation aims at finding the combinaison of Range Action setpoints which maximises a given objective function.
+The linear optimisation aims at finding the combination of Range Action setpoints which maximises a given objective function.

-The first objective function which will be implemented for this linear optimisation problem is the maximum margin.
+The first objective function which will be implemented for this linear optimisation problem is the maximizing of the maximum margin.

 During the [search tree RAO process](/docs/engine/ra-optimisation/search-tree-rao), the linear optimisation problem is solved multiple times:
 - for different perimeters (e.g. before outage, after outage)
 - with different activated Network Remedial Action (Network Actions are not optimized within the linear optimisation)
 - with sensitivities computed around different combinaison of Range Action setpoints.
 During the algorithm of the [linear RAO](/docs/engine/ra-optimisation/linear-rao), the sensitivities are re-computed and the linear optimisation problem re-solved every time that a new optimal combination of PST setpoints is found.

 # Problem formulation

 For now, the following formulation does not include RA for after-outage instants.

-A more generetic formulation will have to be built when curative RA will be integrated in the RAO.
+A more generic formulation will have to be built once curative RA are integrated in the RAO.

 ## Sets